 St. Tammany Parish assistance programs.

 Find how to get assistance with rent, mortgages, or security deposits as well as cash grants to pay electric or utility bills in St. Tammany Parish.
-Or get free groceries from pantries or clothes along with free medical or dental care.
-Charities, churches, and non-profits help low income families with those bills along with employment needs, debt counseling, and other services.
+Or get free groceries from food pantries, Christmas gifts for kids or clothes along with free medical or dental care.
+Charities, churches, and non-profits help low income families with those bills along with employment needs, debt counseling, short term loans and other services.

 Help for bills, finding a job, social services, and other aid

 Catholic Charities supports individuals throughout southern Louisiana.
 They offer a host of programs and services to people who are in need of help.
 504-523-3755

 - Employment services - They are a so called alternative staffing organization (ASO) that helps fill positions at local employers throughout the St. Tammany area, and southern Louisiana.
 They can help people find a job, or improve their career prospects.

 - Rental assistance and homeless programs - They run several housing and rent programs that both try to keep people in their homes, by providing rent help, and they also administer some programs that keep people off the streets in shelters and find permanent housing for them.

 Financial assistance - From time to time they may be able to provide funds to help pay certain bills, such as utility bills, rent, or provide vouchers for prescription medicines.

 - Several other emergency programs and social services are administered.
 Click here Catholic Charities Southwest Louisiana.